CaseyInHaengsin/datastructuresandalgorithms/README.md

-## Learning data structures and algorithms in python.
+# Learning data structures and algorithms in python.

+## Array Sequences Learning bullet-points

+1. How to create a dynamic array
+2. How to use Amoritization to make arrays more efficient Link to video explaining amortized analysis [Amortization(https://www.youtube.com/watch?v=3MpzavN3Mco)]